-In the wake of the child abuse tragedy at Penn State, Oregon has passed new legislation expanding its mandatory child abuse reporter list to include ALL employees of colleges and universities.
+In the wake of the child abuse tragedy at Penn State, Oregon passed legislation expanding its mandatory child abuse reporter list to include ALL employees of colleges and universities.
 This new law took effect January 1, 2013, and is both a professional and personal obligation.
 It is important that all PSU faculty and staff understand their child abuse reporting obligations with the advent of this new law.
 (HB 4016, ORS 419B.010)

 SUMMARY OF LEGISLATIVE CHANGES

 Certain PSU employees (child care workers, medical care providers, lawyers) have always been considered “public and private officials” covered under Oregon’s mandatory abuse reporting law.
 For those individuals, nothing has changed.
 What’s new is that the law now defines ALL university employees as “public and private officials” making them mandatory child abuse reporters as well.
 This includes student employees and paid graduate assistants.
 The law does not cover PSU volunteers, contractors, or students who are not employees (unless, unrelated to PSU, they happen to work in a profession that is otherwise covered by the law).

 The video above is excerpted from a Department of Human Resources Mandatory Reporter training video.
 The longer video runs roughly 25 minutes, and provides additional information to explain what it means to be a mandatory reporter.

 You must immediately report to the Department of Human Services (DHS) or law enforcement* if you have “reasonable cause to believe” that any child with whom you come into contact has suffered abuse, or that any person with whom you come into contact has abused a child.